-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.02.0 4 Revisions to Service Workforce Plans - including analysis of future workforce requirements, gap analysis and gap closing strategies, and performance measures and target setting.
+Related Action Code Related Action Related action latest note Managed By Due Date Status Revisions to Service Workforce Plans - including analysis of future workforce requirements, gap analysis and gap Q1 23/24: Service plans were presented to June 2023 council.
+Supporting workforce plans are due to be fully in place for June 2024.
+The workforce planning process, guidance and HR Strategic Lead 31 Mar 2024

+GILBERT closing strategies, and performance measures and target setting. documentation has been developed and approved for use by managers across the council.
+The HR team is available to support managers who wish help and guidance in the development of these workforce plans.
 Q3 22/23: Workforce plan guidance issued to all Directorates.
 Refreshed workforce plans to be developed in line with the new service plans for the next financial year 23/24.
 Q4 22/23: Service Plans 2023-27 being presented to June Council for agreement.
 Workforce plans will then be developed aligned to agreed revised service plans agreed in June 2023; supporting workforce plans in place by June 2024.
-HR Strategic Lead 31-Mar-2023 SRP.RA.02.0 6 Workforce wellbeing Q3 22/23: Continuing to embed the new Employee Health and Wellbeing Strategy.
-HR Strategic Lead 31-Mar-2023
+SRP.RA.02.0 6 Workforce wellbeing Q1 23/24: Health and Wellbeing is part of the work ongoing under Theme 2 of the Blueprint.
+This work will report further as part of that reporting process, in the latter half of 2023.
+Q3 22/23: Continuing to embed the new Employee Health and Wellbeing Strategy.
+HR Strategic Lead 31 Mar 2024